davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.6.6 (2014.10.29) =
+* Add additional debugging to isValidSmtpServer
+* Add Japanese translation
+* Fixed bug where a subject present in the body is not recognized

 = 1.6.5 (2014.10.22) =
 * Fixed charset encoding bug when there wasn't a content-transfer-encoding header
 * Upgraded simple_html_dom